 Where to eat

 Wake up early for the cheapest and most authentic breakfast in town at the Mercado de Municipal General Nicolás de Bravo.
-Though there are several to choose from, this market offers the most and operates daily from 6AM to 4PM with the exception of Sundays when it closes early at 2PM.
-Arrive at Gorditas El Cacheton shortly after opening at 7AM to beat the crowd.
+Though there are several to choose from, this market offers the most and operates daily from 6am to 4pm, with the exception of Sundays when it closes at 2pm.
+Arrive at Gorditas El Cacheton shortly after opening at 7am to beat the crowd.
 Try a chile relleno taco or an empanada made fresh each morning ($1.35-$4).

 Take lunch along the malecón at Bismarkcito with a breeze and a view of the bay of La Paz.
 Opening as a street cart in 1968, the restaurant now operates out of the three storage units it purchased to keep up with demand.
 Although known for its tacos, the stuffed chocolate clams, a local delicacy and some of the largest bivalves one can eat, is the dish to order ($5-12 for small to large entrées).

 Located inside the expansive Costabaja Resort, Azul Marino skims the marina.
-Owned by two sisters, the fish served each night is caught by one and prepared by the other; however, visiting fishermen and women can bring their own catch of the day to be prepared.
+It’s owned by two sisters — the fish served each night is caught by one and prepared by the other.
+Visiting fishermen and women can also bring their own catch of the day to be prepared.
 For a leisurely dinner, start with the fish tartar and end with crème brulée ($11-30 for mains).

 What to do

-- Day trip to Todos Santos, an artist’s town.
-Located at the half-way point between La Paz and Los Cabos, this easy day trip is essential to experience a desert oasis.
-Surrounded by a red, dry landscape, visitors will know they have arrived when greenery pops up outside the car window.
-From art galleries and stores displaying handcrafted silver products to locally-roasted coffee and freshly made pastries, the colorful facades and papel picado strung above the streets are a scene worth the drive.
+- Day trip to Todos Santos, an artist town.
+Located at the halfway point between La Paz and Los Cabos, this easy day trip is an essential desert-oasis experience, surrounded by a red, dry landscape.
+Visitors will know they have arrived when greenery pops up outside the car window.
+From art galleries and stores displaying handcrafted silver products to locally roasted coffee and freshly made pastries, the colorful facades and papel picado strung above the streets are a scene worth the drive.

 - Visit Balandra Beach.
-At the northwestern-most point of the peninsula extending from La Paz, this beach has one beloved and renowned feature: the mushroom.
-Though it was once a free-standing phenomenon, the structure crumbled and was rebuilt after it was climbed by a visitor.
+At the northwesternmost point of the peninsula extending from La Paz, this beach has one beloved and renowned feature: the mushroom.
+Though it was once a free-standing phenomenon, the bizarre rock formation crumbled and had to be rebuilt after it was climbed by a visitor.
 The white sands and aquamarine waters hold their own as far as tourist vistas in the area.
-I recommend bringing sunscreen because a full day is barely enough time to fully take in this contrast to Balandra’s rocky alcoves.
+Bring plenty of sunscreen and water, because a full day is barely enough time to take in this contrast to Balandra’s rocky alcoves.

-- La Paz is a famous destination for diving with whale sharks and sea lion pups, but from December to April, gray whale-watching takes precedence.
+- La Paz is a famous destination for diving with whale sharks and sea lion pups, but from December to April, gray whale watching takes precedence.
 The 30-ton animals migrate to the area to mate or give birth.
-Whales are easily spotted in the Sea of Cortez near La Paz, but for a memorable experience drive three and a half hours north to Puerto López Mateos.
+Whales are easily spotted in the Sea of Cortez near La Paz, but for a memorable experience drive the 3.5 hours north to Puerto López Mateos.
 Choya Tours are led by marine biologists and will stop for breakfast in Ciudad Constitución before arriving in López Mateos, the Magdalena Bay marina.
-It’s estimated that there are 400 gray whales in the bay during this time of year.
+It’s estimated there are 400 gray whales in the bay during this time of year.
 From the small boats, guests can often pet mothers and their young as they linger at the vessel.

-- Stop in the Museo de la Ballena back in La Paz to learn more about the evolution and conservation of whales in Baja California Sur.
+- Stop at the Museo de la Ballena back in La Paz to learn more about the evolution and conservation of whales in Baja California Sur.
 Both English- and Spanish-speaking guides are available to discuss the largest mammals in the ocean.
-Travelers that feel inspired to take action can aid gray whale and sea turtle research with Red Travel Mexico.
+Travelers who feel inspired to take action can aid gray whale and sea turtle research with Red Travel Mexico.